MatthewBayfield/heritage_housing_issues/README.md

 * LotArea: Lot size in square feet
 * LotFrontage: Linear feet of street connected to property

-**Expect a statistically significant strong positive correlation between these features and the sale price**.
+**Expect a statistically significant strong positive monotonic correlation between these features and the sale price**.

 ### Hypotheses set 2
 Feature Group 2 (Quality group - Higher quality normally means higher sale prices):
 * OverallQual: Rates the overall material and finish of the house
 * KitchenQual: Kitchen quality

-**Expect a statistically significant moderate positive correlation between these features and the sale price**.
+**Expect a statistically significant moderate positive monotonic correlation between these features and the sale price**.

 ### Hypotheses set 3
 Feature Group 3 (Age/condition group - newer or renovated houses, or houses in better condition tend to have higher sale prices):